 - Diarrhea can happen with this drug.
 Diarrhea may happen early (within 24 hours) or later (after 24 hours) after getting this drug.
 Most of the time, early diarrhea goes away and is not severe.
 Early diarrhea may happen with signs like runny nose, flushing, tearing, stomach cramps, more saliva, sweating, or slow heartbeat.
 Late diarrhea may lead to some health problems like dehydration, infection, or electrolyte problems and can be life-threatening.
 Talk with your doctor about what to do if you have diarrhea.
+You may be given other drugs to treat diarrhea.
 Call your doctor right away the first time you have diarrhea, if you have very bad diarrhea, or if you are not able to get diarrhea under control within 24 hours.
 Call your doctor right away if you have black or bloody stools, signs of dehydration, or if you are not able to take fluids by mouth.

 - The ability of your bone marrow to make blood cells may be lowered.
 This can lead to very bad bleeding problems or infections.
 Tell your doctor right away if you have signs of infection like fever, chills, or sore throat; any bruising or bleeding; or if you feel very tired or weak.

 - It is used to treat colorectal cancer.

 - It may be given to you for other reasons.
 Talk with the doctor.

 - If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 - If you are on dialysis, talk with your doctor.